-Registrar shall pay Registry Service Provider (CentralNic) the fees for TLD including initial and renewal registrations and other services provided by RO to Registrar (collectively, "Fees").
+5.1.
+Fees.
+Registrar shall pay Registry Service Provider the applicable fees for the TLD(s) including initial and renewal registrations and other services provided by RO to Registrar (collectively, "Fees").
 RO reserves the right to increase the Fees (registrations or renewals) prospectively upon one hundred and eighty (180) days prior notice.
-RO may reduce Fees on such notice in the manner permitted by the RA in relation to Qualified Marketing Programs and consistent with ICANN policy and RO policies.
+RO may reduce Fees on such notice in the manner permitted by the RA in relation to Qualified Marketing Programs (as defined in the RA) and consistent with ICANN policy and Registry Policies.

+5.2.
 Variable Registry-Level Fee.
-In the event that RO is required to pay Variable Registry-Level Fees to ICANN in accordance with Subsection 6.3(a) of the RA, RO shall be entitled to collect such Fees from Registrar, and Registrar hereby gives express approval of RO's collection thereof, in addition to Fees due to RO under Section 7.1 above, of the amount that is equivalent, on a per-name basis, to the Variable Registry-Level Fee paid by RO to ICANN with respect to Registrar's registrations in the TLD Registry.
+In the event that RO is required to pay Variable Registry-Level Fees to ICANN in accordance with Subsection 6.3(a) of the RA, RO shall be entitled to collect such Fees from Registrar, and Registrar hereby gives express approval of RO's collection thereof, in addition to Fees due to RO under Section 5.1 above, of the amount that is equivalent, on a per-name basis, to the Variable Registry-Level Fee paid by RO to ICANN with respect to Registrar's registrations in the TLD(s).

-All Fees are exclusive of applicable taxes (specifically including sales tax and value added tax), which Registrar will be responsible to pay and are subject to the terms and conditions of the Registrar Agreement or the Master Registrar Access Agreement with CentralNic.
+5.3.
+Taxes.
+All Fees are exclusive of applicable taxes (specifically including sales tax and value added tax), which Registrar will be responsible to pay and are subject to the terms and conditions of the CentralNic Registrar Agreement.

-TERM AND TERMINATION
+6. TERM AND TERMINATION.

-The Term of this Agreement shall commence on the Effective Date and unless earlier terminated in accordance with the provisions of this Agreement, shall expire at the end of the last calendar month which is two (2) years after the Effective Date.
+6.1.
+Term.
+The Term of this Agreement shall commence on the Effective Date and, unless earlier terminated in accordance with the provisions of this Agreement, shall expire at the end of the last calendar month which is two (2) years after the Effective Date.
 The Term of this Agreement shall automatically renew for additional two (2) year periods unless either Party provides notice to the other Party of termination in writing, at least thirty (30) days prior to the end of the initial or any renewal Term.
 Registrar may terminate for convenience by providing RO with thirty (30) days prior notice.

+6.2.
 Termination of Agreement by RO.
 This Agreement may be terminated by RO in any of the following circumstances:

-there was a material misrepresentation, material inaccuracy, or materially misleading statement in Registrar's application for accreditation or any material accompanying the application.
+(a) if there was a material misrepresentation, material inaccuracy, or materially misleading statement in Registrar's application for accreditation or any material accompanying the application;

-Registrar is convicted by a court of competent jurisdiction of a felony or other serious offense related to financial activities, or is judged by a court of competent jurisdiction to have committed fraud or breach of fiduciary duty, or is the subject of a judicial determination that RO reasonably deems as the substantive equivalent of those offenses;
+(b) if Registrar is convicted by a court of competent jurisdiction of a felony or other serious offense related to financial activities, or is judged by a court of competent jurisdiction to have committed fraud or breach of fiduciary duty, or is the subject of a judicial determination that RO reasonably deems as the substantive equivalent of those offenses;

-Registrar is disciplined by the government of its domicile for conduct involving dishonesty or misuse of funds of others.
+(c) if Registrar is disciplined by the government of its domicile for conduct involving dishonesty or misuse of funds of others;

-any officer or director of Registrar is convicted of a felony or of a misdemeanor related to financial activities, or is judged by a court to have committed fraud or breach of fiduciary duty, or is the subject of a judicial determination that RO deems as the substantive equivalent of any of these; provided, such officer or director is not removed in such circumstances.
+(d) if any officer or director of Registrar is convicted of a felony or of a misdemeanor related to financial activities, or is judged by a court to have committed fraud or breach of fiduciary duty, or is the subject of a judicial determination that RO deems as the substantive equivalent of any of these; provided, such officer or director is not removed in such circumstances;

-Registrar fails to cure any breach of this Agreement within 30 calendar days after RO gives Registrar written notice of the breach;
+(e) if Registrar fails to cure any breach of this Agreement within thirty (30) calendar days after RO gives Registrar written notice of such breach;

-Registrar continues acting in a manner that RO has reasonably determined endangers the stability or operational integrity of the Internet or the Registry System after receiving seven (7) calendar days' notice of that determination;
+(f) if Registrar continues acting in a manner that RO has reasonably determined endangers the stability or operational integrity of the Internet or the Registry System after receiving seven (7) calendar days' notice of that determination;